Table of Contents

 Q – How do I stop my creditors from harassing me at work or calling me at home?

-A – Once you retain us as your bankruptcy attorney, refer your creditors to us.
+A – Once you retain us as your bankruptcy attorney and have half the fee paid, refer your creditors to us.
 This will be the very first benefit you see from having a bankruptcy lawyer.
 Also, once you file bankruptcy, all attempts to collect on debts must stop.

 Q – What if I’m about to have my car repossessed, or want to stop a house foreclosure.
 In fact, I’m being sued by some law firm by my creditor, or a lawsuit has already turned into a judgment and a wage garnishment.
 How to stop all of this?

 A – Once you file your bankruptcy papers, all collection activities stop.
 Don’t waste time.
 Contact a bankruptcy attorney who is also a Santa Clarita bankruptcy lawyer right NOW.

 Q – What does a “simple” bankruptcy cost of a bankruptcy attorney?

 Once we learn about your situation in detail, we’ll put it in writing with a flat fee for all services in a typical case.
 It covers everything.
 No nickel and diming.